bilal-fazlani/commanddotnet/docs/V3/Extras/directives.md

 Directives must be the first arguments, surrounded by square brackets and will be removed from the arguments list during tokenization.

-To disable parsing directives, set `AppSettings.DisableDirectives = false`
+To disable parsing directives, set `AppSettings.DisableDirectives = true`

 ## Debug